Working with unions to create 180,000 new jobs – sustainably

 Building Stakeholder Support

-I have been working with the CBI, the TUC, small businesses and MPs across the political divides to help build a consensus for the airport’s growth.
-Importantly, over 100,000 local residents are now backing the project and polling is showing that more local people now support expansion than oppose it.
+I have been working with the CBI, the TUC, small businesses and MPs across the political divides to help build a consensus for the airport’s sustainable growth.
+Polling is showing that more local people now support expansion than oppose it.

 Nonetheless, it’s a delicate and at times sensitive piece of work, to build strong stakeholder relationships across business, unions, commercial and local community interests, and invariably under the glare of media scrutiny.